Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Yan looked up into the sky thoughtfully. "...We have worlds, you said.
 Dominion rules gave us nearby planets once they know about us."

-"Well, yes…?"
+"Well, yes...?"

 "No good to us now," Yan shrugged.
 "How long until we fly between worlds for ourselves?
 Vemik is smart, but not *that* smart.
-Also… we were made for here.
+Also... we were made for here.
 The gods made us strong, but our strength is tied to here, to *Akyarawanentuo."* He jabbed a finger toward the ground for emphasis.

 *Akyawentuo,* the planet’s official name, basically meant "Place where all things are under the sky," in Yan’s dialect of the People’s language.
 The version he’d just uttered more narrowly meant "*this* place where all things are under the sky."
 There were times when Peoplespeak, with its weird conjugations and contractions and run-on words, could express *very* specific concepts.

 "Y—" It took a few seconds for Julian to get his voice into gear. "...So you’d just...?
-Yan, that’s a… A whole planet would be about the biggest Giving possible!"
+Yan, that’s a...
+A whole planet would be about the biggest Giving possible!"

 "No Giving at all, if it’s no use to us," Yan replied, evenly.